-Interns participating in the program will perform ten weeks of graduate-level research in the laboratory of Marshall University School of Medicine faculty.
+Interns participating in the program will perform nine weeks of graduate-level research in the laboratory of Marshall University School of Medicine faculty.
 Participants will receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and use of state-of-the-art core facilities.

 Faculty mentors have provided projects that will introduce students to contemporary research broadly related to cardiovascular disease and stroke.